bushstas/classy-loader/README.md

 ### CSS directives

-Css directives do absolutly the same and looks pretty muck like JS versions
+CSS directives do absolutly the same and look pretty much like JS versions

 <ul>
   <li>